milanvdmaaten/portfolio/content/blog/nlziet2/index.md

       ## **A personalized landing**

-      Users open NLZIET because they want to watch something.
-To ensure that a user can start watching something as quickly as possible, the home screen is personalised.
-Only content that matches the user's watching behaviour is shown on the home screen.
+      Users open NLZIET because they want to start watching something.
+To ensure that a user can start watching something as quickly as possible, the home screen is personalized.
+Only content that matches a user's watching behaviour is shown on the home screen.
+    title: Solutions
   - type: imagesBlock
     size: extra-small
     carrousel: false